Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

-As indicated in Section \ref{sc:intro}, the question that we need to deal with is, what is the optimal bailout?
-A corresponding question is, how to measure the effectiveness of the bailout?
-Actually, the criteria depend on the model type.
-A proper criterion of effectiveness in the E-N model is the maximum clearing vector following the bailout, which is denoted by $Pay_{all}$ and defined as follows:
+As indicated in Introduction, the key question we need to address is: What constitutes the optimal bailout?
+A related question is how to assess the efficacy of the bailout.
+In fact, the criteria for measuring effectiveness vary depending on the type of model.
+In the case of the E-N model, an appropriate measure of effectiveness is the maximum clearing vector after the bailout, denoted by $Pay_{all}$ and defined as follows:

 where $\bm{l}^{*}(\bm{\tilde{c}})$ is the payment vector associated with the bailout $\bm{\tilde{c}}$ after the shock.